In Concerto - Arrangiamenti PFM: Artwork

 Expert concert photographer Guido Harari took all the photos for the artwork.
 The front cover of both albums is a shot of the audience in Florence taken from above the stage, without De André (his chair is empty); the photo has an orange-red tint on the first 1979 release, and a light green tint on Volume 2.
 The gatefold cover of the first album includes more onstage pictures of single members, and the album also features a booklet consisting of black-and-white stills of De André and band members relaxing and having fun backstage.
 The booklet includes, on its second-to-last page, a poem by De André entitled "Blues di altre date" ["Blues from other dates"], which he never set to music, addressing an imaginary girl and carrying a dedication to Djivas.
-(According to the musician himself in an interview excerpt within the 2020 film Fabrizio De Andrè & PFM: il concerto ritrovato, De André wrote the poem immediately after he had an angry altercation with Djivas about the latter's playing; retreating himself into a backstage corner, as far as possible from Djivas, De André wrote silently for five minutes, then he tore the page off and gave it to Djivas.
+(According to the musician himself in an interview excerpt within the 2020 film Fabrizio De André & PFM: il concerto ritrovato, De André wrote the poem immediately after he had an angry altercation with Djivas about the latter's playing; retreating himself into a backstage corner, as far as possible from Djivas, De André wrote silently for five minutes, then he tore the page off and gave it to Djivas.
 Following his explanation, Djivas reads out the poem in his slightly French-accented Italian.)
 Two short handwritten parodies by De André are used as captions on three photos: